lizhineng/lizhineng.github.io/_posts/2024-10-14-alibaba-cloud-esa.md

 ESA data overage charges: 0.198 Yuan/GB for Basic Plan, 0.75 Yuan/GB for
 Standard Plan, and 1.2 Yuan/GB for Advanced Plan.

-I couldn't find the data overage charges on the official website in the English documentation, this screenshot is originally from the [Chinese version](https://help.aliyun.com/document_detail/2701851.html) and translated into English.
+I couldn't find the data overage charges in the official documentation in English, this screenshot is originally from the [Chinese version](https://help.aliyun.com/document_detail/2701851.html) and translated into English.